rain1017/quick-pomelo/README.md

 ### Area Manager
 Access center db and dispatch requests to areaServers, all cross area request or request to center resource must via areaManager.

 Area manager is loaded on each server, and it does not hold any state in local memory but it's a proxy to center resource.

 * DB Access

 Create/Remove/Load/Save area to mongodb.

 * Area Locks

 The are lock indicates which areaServer 'owns' the area currently, and an areaServer must hold the global area lock in order to load/save area.
-The lock is saved as a field of mongodb area schema (Area._serverId).
+The lock is saved as a field of mongodb area schema (Area._server).

-* Cross area communication:
+* Cross area communication

 If the target area is in the same server, it will be called directly.
 Otherwise, a rpc will be made to target server.
 Cross area communication has performance penalty and should be used with care.

 * Index cache

 A cache of area -> serverId index in local memory in order to speedup index querying.

 ### Auto Scaling